-On the Platinex Shining Tree property, the Herrick deposit represents a high priority exploration target that could be upgraded to a gold resource with additional drilling.
+On the Platinex Shining Tree property, the Herrick deposit represents a high priority exploration target that could be upgraded to a gold resource with additional work.

-High gold grain counts in preliminary till sampling indicates potential for new gold targets. while historic work indicates potential to discover deeper gold mineralization at the Ribble, Churchill and Caswell areas.
+High gold grain counts in till sampling indicates potential for new gold targets.
+While historic work indicates potential to discover deeper gold mineralization at the Ribble, Churchill and Caswell areas.